Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Astrophysical implications

 \subsection{Jet precession in highly sub-Eddington black holes}

-In this section, we discuss the Lense-Thirring (LT) precession of jets in the context of BHs accreting at highly sub-Eddington accretion rates, $\dot{M}\ll 10^{-3}\dot{M}_{\rm Edd}$, when the accretion flow is still in the geometrically-thick advection-dominated regime, e.g., the quiescent and hard states in XRBs and low-luminosity AGN, before the inflow transitions to a truncated disk state \citep[e.g.,][]{fend04a,Liska:2023}.
-GRMHD simulations that attempt to describe this particular BH accretion mode, such as the models in this work, are typically initialized with a rotating torus of gas with a disk height-to-radius ratio, $h/r\approx 0.3-0.6$, and a size $r_{\rm disk}\sim 50-1000\,r_{\rm g}$, or more often depending on the amount of magnetic flux required for the specific problem.
-The tori in the initial conditions that result in weakly magnetized disks are typically small \citep[$\sim50\,r_{\rm g}$ in size; e.g.,][]{Gammie:03, Porth:19}, whereas magnetically arrested disks (MADs) require large-scale poloidal magnetic field loops and therefore, the initial tori often stretch out to $1000\,\rg$ (e.g., \citealt{Chatterjee:2022}, see \citealt{Tchekhovskoy:2015} for a discussion).
+In this section, we examine Lense-Thirring (LT) precession in the context of black holes (BHs) accreting at highly sub-Eddington rates, $\dot{M}\ll 10^{-3}\dot{M}_{\rm Edd}$, where the flow remains geometrically thick and advection-dominated out to large radii ($r\gtrsim100-1000\rg$).
+This regime corresponds to the quiescent and hard states in BH XRBs and low-luminosity AGN, prior to transitioning into a truncated disk state \citep[e.g.,][]{fend04a,Liska:2024}.
+GRMHD simulations of this accretion regime, including those in this work, are typically initialized with a rotating torus of gas with a disk height-to-radius ratio, $h/r\approx 0.3-0.6$, and a size $r_{\rm disk}\sim 50-1000\,r_{\rm g}$, depending on the required magnetic flux.
+Weakly magnetized disks are often initialized with compact tori \citep[$\sim50\,r_{\rm g}$; e.g.,][]{Gammie:03, Porth:19}, while MAD configurations require large-scale poloidal field loops and hence, tori extending to $1000\,\rg$ \citep[e.g.,][]{Tchekhovskoy:2015, Chatterjee:2022}.